Get In Touch

 On day five a whole Naltrexone tablet (50mg) is given.
 The person is now opiate-free and this dose starts the blockade that will help to protect them from relapsing.
 We recommend that they take Naltrexone for at least twelve months.
-Some elect to have their Naltrexone via implant.
-This takes place in a minor surgery unit within the hospital grounds.

 On discharge day the person does not always feel 100% fit.
 They may complain of feeling weak and cold, lack of appetite, abdominal cramps and widespread body pain.
 Sometimes they think that they are still withdrawing but this is not the case as they have been opiate-free since the evening of day four.
 At this point the body is starting to work without opiates and is starting to get used to them not being there.